Mandia12/Python-Challenge/README.md

 Description:

 This repository contains two python scripts to organize, analyze, and present valuable information derived from their respective data sets.
 PyBank is a project that develops a financial analysis from records containing information on profit/losses and their corresponding dates.
 PyPoll is similar but accesses data from an eleciton poll and generates an analysis on the outcome of the poll.
+Almost all the code was written on my own but I had to procure the writelines() method from an external source.

 PyBank: